godot-escoria/escoria-docs/api/SpawnCommand.md

 - *path*: Path to the scene file of the object
 - *is_active*: Whether the new object should be set to active (default: `true`)
-- *position_target*: Global ID of another object that will be used to position the new object (when omitted, the new objet's position is not specified)
+- *position_target*: Global ID of another object that will be used to position the new object (when omitted, the new object's position is not specified)

 @ESC